DeskproApps/jira/SETUP.md

 The green ticks show that permissions are granted, and the red crosses indicate permissions that are required but aren't yet granted in JIRA.

-If you see any red ticks, you must login to JIRA and follow their
-<a href="https://support.atlassian.com/jira-work-management/docs/how-do-jira-permissions-work/" target="_blank">permissions guide</a> to grant the
+If you see any red ticks, you must login to JIRA and follow their [permissions guide](https://support.atlassian.com/jira-work-management/docs/how-do-jira-permissions-work/) to grant the missing permissions.
-missing permissions.